python/devguide/internals/garbage-collector.rst

 general, the collection of all objects tracked by GC are partitioned into disjoint sets, each in its own doubly linked list.
 Between collections, objects are partitioned into "generations", reflecting how often they've survived collection attempts.
-During collections, the generation(s) being collected are further partitioned into, e.g., sets of reachable and unreachable objects.
+During collections, the generation(s) being collected are further partitioned into, for example, sets of reachable and unreachable objects.
 Doubly linked lists support moving an object from one partition to another, adding a new object,  removing an object entirely (objects tracked by GC are most often reclaimed by the refcounting system when GC isn't running at all!), and merging partitions, all with a small constant number of pointer updates.